sebnyberg/ldproto-py/README.md

 This package exposes two methods:

 * `write_ld(writer, protomsg)` - writes one instance of a protobuf message to the stream
-* `read_ld(reader, msgtype) -> protomsg` - reads one protobuf message from the stream, using the type as the constructor
+* `read_ld(reader, msgtype) -> protomsg` - returns an iterable that yields messages from the stream one by one.

-This package uses an unsigned 32-bit integer as the length-prefix.
+This package uses a big-endian unsigned 32-bit integer as the length-prefix.

 ## Example